Tirana

 The Pyramid

 The pyramid, as it’s popularly known, opened in 1988 as a museum dedicated to the recently deceased Albanian dictator-cum-pharaoh Enver Hoxha.
 Designed by Hoxha’s daughter Pranvera, the building was reportedly the most expensive ever constructed in Albania.
-After the regime collapsed, the place became a conference centre and location of a club (called The Mummy, what else?).
-Demonstrations prevented plans to demolish the structure and currently it is being converted into an educational centre for children - with a publicly accessible rooftop area.
-After it's finished, we may be able to view the Peace Bell in front of the building again, an installation from 1999 that's a memorial to peace made by the children of Shkodra.
-The metal for the bell came from thousands of bullet cartridges fired off during the lawless 1990s.
+After the regime collapsed, the place became a conference centre and location of a club (called The Mummy, of course).
+Demonstrations prevented plans to demolish the structure, and recently it was transformed by Dutch architects MVRDV into a playful complex with colourful scattered boxes, with an educational centre and cafés inside.
+The exterior is fitted with steps providing free access to the peak, a great spot for sunset views.
+Near the street crossing, the Peace Bell is a memorial from 1999 made by the children of Shkodra; the metal for the bell came from thousands of bullet cartridges fired off during the lawless 1990s.

 Comments